magnamater311/odin-recipes/README.md

 # odin-recipes
-# made a bunch of list ordered and unordered to make these resipe pages, put in a few img src=S and put in a couple of breaks even added a link to the oden page going to my git hub page Oden Recipes.
+# "As a beginning software engineer, I've recently created a series of recipe pages.
+These pages are organized using ordered and unordered lists to categorize various oden recipes.
+I've also incorporated images (img src=) to provide visual representations of each recipe.
+Additionally, I've inserted line breaks (breaks) for improved readability.
+If you'd like to explore more recipes or check out the source code, feel free to visit my GitHub page for Oden Recipes.
+Yummy